dfgordon/nvim-a2-pack/README.md

 }
 ```

-The available map keys can be found [here](https://github.com/dfgordon/a2kit/wiki/Languages#configuration-options), with the caveat that there is an implied root key corresponding to the language, as follows:
+Some of the available map keys can be found [here](https://github.com/dfgordon/a2kit/wiki/Languages#configuration-options), with the caveat that there is an implied root key corresponding to the language, as follows:

 * Merlin = `merlin6502`
 * Applesoft = `applesoft`